alehander92/poly/README.md

 Poly checks that args, return and pragmas in overloads are the same.
 If you just pass `a: A`, you can generate `else`

+If I have a lot of logic for each variant, `of` gets messy and I have to refactor it in functions.
+Then I need to manually dispatch to those functions in `case` and to do `assert` in them in order to have type safety: with poly I just need to write the kind in signatures

 ## name